PatrickKyei/exception/_posts/2022-10-27-the-google-it-certication-program.md

 ## Introduction

-> I'm often excited about learning new things and exploring areas of learning that tinker my curiosity.
+> I'm often excited about learning new things and exploring areas of learning that pique my curiosity.

+Even though we didn't even know about the many professions in the tech area at the time, I can still clearly recall my early years when I was passionate about being an IT person.

-I can still remember my early years when I had the passion of becoming an IT Man(when we didn't even have the different roles in the Tech field).
-It was just a dream back then because I didn't have a computer at home or of my own.
-I could still remember anytime we went to the ICT lab I was very excited and always performed very well on the tasks we were given and even had my colleagues calling me to help them.
+Because I didn't have a computer at home or on my own at the time, it was just a dream.
+I still have vivid memories of how happy I was whenever we went to the ICT lab.
+I always did well on the assignments assigned to us, and occasionally my friends would call me for assistance.

-I weekends, I would run to Eric's house(Eric was many years older than me) and spend almost the whole day at his family house because they had this DELL desktop I could use.
+I used to spend virtually the entire day at Eric's family's home on the weekends since they had this DELL desktop I could use.
+Eric was several years older than I was.

-I started doing troubling-shooting for them in those days without me even knowing that is what I was doing(installed softwares, updated the OS, unintalling unecessary applications when the computer performed slowly).
+In those days, I began conducting trouble-shooting for them without even being aware of what I was doing (installed softwares, updated the OS, uninstalling uneccessary applications when the computer performed slowly).

-Fast forward, I could get my personal laptop that I used to learn so many things related to Information Technology(from learning foundational programming, graphic design, excel tasks) and I fortunately came across the scholarship from Commonwealth of Learning.
-Getting the scholarship and knowing the IT Support program was part was an excitement.
+Then, I was able to purchase my own laptop, which I utilized to learn a variety of IT-related skills (including basic programming, graphic design, and Excel operations), and I was fortunate to find the Commonwealth of Learning scholarship.
+It was exciting to receive the scholarship and learn that the IT Support program was covered by it.

-Thanks to the scholarship issuers, they are empowering many people with the skills and confidence towards a career they have always dreamt about.
+Thanks to the scholarship sponsors, many people now have the confidence and knowledge necessary to pursue the careers they've always wanted.

 ## Into The Program